AnyDSL/MimIR/docs/coding.md

 ```

 `<plugin-name>` is the name of the plugin.
+Plugin names may only contain letters, digits, and underscores, and are limited to 8 characters.
 Relative to the plugin's `CMakeLists.txt`, there should be a file `<plugin-name>.mim` containing the plugin's annexes.

 The command creates two targets: